apilytics/apilytics/README.md

 ## Seeding database with test data

 - Run `yarn seed` to manually seed your database with the seeding script in `src/prisma/seed.ts`.
-The script will also be automatically run after `yarn migrate`.
+The script will also be automatically run after the initial `yarn migrate`.
 More info at: https://www.prisma.io/docs/guides/database/seed-database

 ## Troubleshooting